darlingVandamme/OONeuralNetwork/docs/Neural Net OO Javascript implementation.md

         this.count = 0
         this.input = this.addLayer(inputSize)
         // keep a list of hidden and output neurons
-        // makes it easier to reset and ff this.neurons = []
+        // makes it easier to reset and feedForward this.neurons = []
     }